Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

-The objective of identifying mechanisms for sustaining thematic co-explorations entails developing a strategic framework that ensures the longevity and continued relevance of these initiatives.
+The objective of identifying mechanisms for sustaining thematic co-explorations entails developing a strategic framework that ensures the long-term and continued relevance of these initiatives.
 This involves a thorough analysis of the resources, partnerships, and methodologies that have contributed to the success of the exploration, with an eye towards replicating and adapting these elements for future cycles.
 Critical to this process is the engagement with stakeholders to understand their needs, motivations, and feedback, which can inform the refinement of objectives and approaches for subsequent iterations.

-As part of this objective, the preparation for the second iteration phase begins with a clear articulation of lessons learned, achievements, and challenges from the first cycle, setting the stage for enhanced planning, execution, and impact in the next phase.
+As part of this objective, the preparation for a possible new iteration phase or launch of a new thematic co-exploration as side effect of this thematic co-exploration begins with a clear articulation of lessons learned, achievements, and challenges from the first cycle, setting the stage for enhanced planning, execution, and impact in the next phase.
 This proactive approach not only ensures that thematic co-explorations remain dynamically aligned with evolving research landscapes and societal needs but also fosters a culture of continuous improvement and innovation within the community of practice.

 ### How can we achieve it?